ninaargade/BeaverhacksFall2021/README.md

-Beaverhacks Fall2021: Quarterly hackathon with theme focused on climate change/energy
+Beaverhacks Fall 2021: Quarterly hackathon with theme focused on climate change/energy

 This program reads the attached graph text file to extract the necessary data points of years and corresponding global land-ocean temperature indices.
 The text file contains records of the global land-ocean temperature index for